yopaseopor/osmutils/osmkeyvalue/README.md

 - Responsive design for all screen sizes

 **✅ Enhanced User Flow:**
-- Click camera button → Shows Mapillary section in side menu
+- Click camera button → Shows Mapillary section in menu
 - Click on map coverage → Updates coordinates in real-time
 - Click "Open Mapillary" → Opens in new window with exact location
 - Smooth, intuitive experience